tcpipuk/tomfos.tr/docs/postgres/backups/preparing.md

-# Setting Up a Replica for Backups for PostgreSQL in Docker
+---
+title: Preparing for PostgreSQL Backups
+description: Before you back up, prepare!
+Learn the crucial steps and checks needed to ensure your PostgreSQL backups are reliable and restorable when you need them most.
+---

-## 1. Preparing Docker Compose
+# 1. Preparing Docker Compose

 Below is an example of my database entry in `docker-compose.yml`: